PiBrewing/craftbeerpi4-documentation/master/craftbeerpi-4-server/hardware.md

 {% endhint %}

 {% hint style="info" %}
 GPIO PWM Actors have been added with cbpi >= 4.0.0.45.
 With this version, power settings are available for actors.
-Therefore, 'actions' have to be set to yes if you add the axctor to the dashboard.
+Therefore, 'actions' have to be set to yes if you add the actor to the dashboard.
 {% endhint %}

 Once your properties are set, hit the save button and you are back on the hardware page that shows now your sensor and actors: